rollins-cms/mat310-spr20/sprint1/sprint1.md

    * Understand the concepts on the Responsibilities list.
    * Read about Scrum.
 Link to pdf is on Canvas.
    * Get an account on Trello.com.
 Google "Scrum for Trello" and "Burndown for Trello" and install both these extensions.
-   * Complete the [syllabus quiz](./syllabus_quiz.md).
-You can work on this as a team, but each member must turn in a signed, individual copy.

 ## Team Requirements:
    * Set up a shared board on Trello with your tasks for Sprint 1.
 Add me to your board, too (user id: vsummet)